chtzvt/CCDC/Documentation/Strategy.md

     * Pull backups from `/backup`, move to flash drive
     * Security: Install fail2ban, check permissions, restrict ssh root access

+## Egress Filter Enabled (~1-2 Hours)

+  * Firewall mgr will implement the primary egress filter.
+Be prepared to lose WAN access from services

 ## Rest of Competition (2 days)

   * Do injects